M

 TEFL/TESOL certificate

-Since so many acronyms are used in the English teaching world, it’s not always easy to make sense of terms for teaching abroad and online.
-As such, it’s first worth mentioning that both the term TEFL (Teaching English as a Foreign Language) and the term TESOL (Teaching English to Speakers of Other Languages) are used interchangeably when it comes to the initial certification taken to teach the English language, so you’ll often see these referred to as TEFL/TESOL certification courses.
+The English teaching world uses many acronyms, so teachers do not always find it easy to make sense of terms for teaching abroad and online.
+As such, it is worth mentioning first that people use both the term TEFL (Teaching English as a Foreign Language) and the term TESOL (Teaching English to Speakers of Other Languages) interchangeably when they refer to the initial certification taken to teach the English language, so you will often see these referred to as TEFL/TESOL certification courses.

-Obtaining a TEFL certificate online is the starting point for most people when they plan to teach English as a foreign language, either abroad, in their own home country, or online.
-These certification courses are typically much shorter than MA programs – most can be completed in one to three months – and are significantly less expensive (learn more about TEFL certification cost).
-Plus, there are usually no prerequisites to take a TEFL/TESOL course, so they are open to anyone with a good command of English and an interest in teaching.
+Most people start with a TEFL certificate online when they plan to teach English as a foreign language abroad, in their own home country, or online.
+These certification courses are typically much shorter than MA programs – most students can complete them in one to three months – and TEFL/TESOL certifications cost significantly less.
+Plus, most TEFL/TESOL courses have no prerequisites, so they are open to anyone with a good command of English and an interest in teaching.

-In terms of content, TEFL/TESOL certification courses may provide some theoretical training, but most will focus more on practical application, such as eliciting participation in the classroom or designing lesson plans.
-When you finish a TEFL/TESOL certification course, you are qualified for most jobs at language schools or ESL companies, but you have not earned a university degree.
-In fact, some English teaching jobs will require that you have a degree (often in any subject) as well as TEFL/TESOL certification.
+In terms of content, TEFL/TESOL certification courses may provide some theoretical training, but most courses focus more on practical application, such as providing feedback in the classroom or designing lesson plans.
+When you finish a TEFL/TESOL certification course, you qualify for most jobs at language schools or ESL companies, but you have not earned a university degree.
+In fact, some English teaching jobs require a degree, often in any subject, as well as TEFL/TESOL certification.

 MA in TESOL